howe-hunter/eso/AddOns/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.7.83

+- Updated Craft Cost recipes
+- Added Warning about future LibHistoire changes

+## ChangeLog 3.7.82

+- Fix for: LibGuildStore.lua:162: attempt to index a nil value

+## ChangeLog 3.7.81

+- Fix for: Iterators_Listings.lua:543: attempt to index a nil value

+## ChangeLog 3.7.80

+- Update saved variables and remove old unused MM 2.x variables
+- Fix Alert Queue

+NOTE: MM will use the greatest value from the old MM saved variables for days of retention for sales, and min and max values.
+This was intended previously for updating from MM 3.5.x to 3.6.x and only needs to run once with the current version rather then every time there is a full reset of data.

+## ChangeLog 3.7.77, 3.7.78, 3.7.79

+- Fix for Trading House listing error
+- Fix for Settings Menu error

+## ChangeLog 3.7.76

+- Fix for Guild Roster using purchases rather then sales for the tax column
+- Added additional outlier options
+- Updated Craft Cost recipes
+- Updated Data routines to add new sales, listings, purchases, and canceled or posted items

+## ChangeLog 3.7.73, 3.7.74, 3.7.75

+- Addressed long standing issue for sales indexing
+- Added tooltip notification when the user has chosen "None" for a data range or focus value
+- Added notification for duplicate data indexes

+## ChangeLog 3.7.69, 3.7.70, 3.7.71, 3.7.72

+- Fix for LibMediaProvider font issue
+- Fix for: MasterMerchant.lua:3260: function expected
+- Fix for: MasterMerchant.lua:3857: attempt to index a nil value

+I sort of rushed this version.
+I will look into other reports as I have time and make sure things are working the best they can.

+## ChangeLog 3.7.68

+- Improved Outliers detection for regular sales and Bonanza sales

+## ChangeLog 3.7.67

+- Hotfix for Russian localization because mychaelo got creative with the string formatting

 ## ChangeLog 3.7.66

 - Moved account names to GS17Data.lua